TLabAltoh/TLabMouseController/README.md

 # TLabMouseController
-A silly piece of software that quickly drags a selection.
+Software to quickly drag a selection.

 https://user-images.githubusercontent.com/121733943/210158865-affcda70-4eb0-45c8-a66a-278932208d0a.mp4